 While millions of people from all the corners of the world enjoy shopping on Amazon and thousands of sellers are making a buck out of it, the popular virtual marketplace is not entirely fair and safe as there are unauthorized sellers plaguing it.
-Brand owners, manufacturers, and authorized resellers are badly hurt as much as customers are as the unauthorized resellers are taking away a significant share of what is supposed to be their earnings.
+Brand owners, any American contract manufacturing company selling with them, and authorized resellers are badly hurt as much as customers are as the unauthorized resellers are taking away a significant share of what is supposed to be their earnings.

 Unauthorized resellers make unpermitted product listing and the worst can badly damage brand reputations that 1P and 2P sellers worked hard to raise and maintain.
 As a result, the latter’s sales are affected.
 The sad thing is, Amazon can only offer Brand Registry and Buy Box advantage to separate the legit sellers to the counterfeit ones.
 As much as authorized sellers want proper and immediate Amazon unauthorized seller removal, Amazon cannot help.